apache/camel/components/camel-salesforce/camel-salesforce-component/README.md

  - delete custom fields `Quantity`, `Invoice`, `Line_Item_Total` from the `Line_Item` object
  - delete custom field `Quantity` from the `Merchanidise` object, you will need to delete dependencies (ApexClass and Visualforce Page)
  - create new ApexClass named `MerchandiseRestResource` with the content of `MerchandiseRestResource.apxc`
+ - deactivate the `Contact Duplicate Rule` in salesforce configuration

 You'll need to access a Merchandise record and run a `Test Report` in order for them to appear in _Recent Items_ and _Recent Reports_.
 Do this by accessing _Warehouse_ application from the menu in the top right, and selecting _Merchandise_ click _Go!_ (preselected is View: _All_) and click on the single Merchandise item available.
 Next go to Reports and select and run _Test Report_ from _Test Reports_.
 This is needed by the integration tests as they access recent items and recently run reports.